AdobeDocs/experience-platform.en/help/destinations/catalog/email-marketing/adobe-campaign-managed-services.md

 Adobe Experience Platform creates a customer profile that incorporates information like the identity graph, behavioral data from analytics, merges offline and online data etc. With this integration, you can augment the segmentation capabilities that are already existing within Adobe Campaign with those Adobe Experience Platform powered audiences, and you can hence activate that data in Campaign.

-For example, a sports attire company wants to leverage the Adobe Experience Platform powered smart segments and activate them using Adobe Campaign to reach out to their customer base across the different channels supported by Adobe Campaign.
+For example, a sports attire company wants to leverage the Adobe Experience Platform powered smart audiences and activate them using Adobe Campaign to reach out to their customer base across the different channels supported by Adobe Campaign.

 Once the messages are sent, they want to enhance the customer profile in Adobe Experience platform with experience data from Adobe Campaign such as sends, open and clicks.